 What to watch out for

 The amount you can borrow with a home equity loan is typically limited to 85% of your home’s value.
-For this reason, this option may not work for you unless you have considerable equity in your property.
-On a positive note, the interest rate you can qualify for may be lower than other financial products because the loan is secured by the value of your home.
+For this reason, if you’re looking to buy a new AC unit, this option may not work for you unless you have considerable equity in your property.
+On a positive note, the interest rate you can qualify for may be lower than with other financial products since the loan is secured.
 The interest you pay on your home equity loan may also be tax-deductible.

 What to watch out for

-- Fees: Home equity loans come with many of the same fees as a traditional mortgage, including application fees, loan processing fees, origination or underwriting fees, lender or funding fees, appraisal fees, document preparation and recording fees, and broker fees.
-If these fees are wrapped into the cost of your loan instead of being charged upfront, you’ll pay more interest to finance them.
-HELOCs may have low (or no) closing costs.
+- Closing costs.
+Home equity loans come with many of the same fees as a traditional mortgage, including: application fees, loan processing fees or origination or underwriting fees, lender or funding fees, appraisal fees, document preparation and recording fees and broker fees.

-- You could lose your home: Because home equity loans are secured by the value of your home, you could lose your home to foreclosure if you don’t repay the home equity loan.
+- Home used as collateral.
+Because home equity loans are secured by the value of your home, you could lose your home to foreclosure if you don’t repay the home equity loan.

-- You may not qualify: These loans are intended for consumers who have considerable equity in their homes, which is why you can only borrow up to 85% of your home’s value in most cases.
+- Need equity.
+These loans are intended for consumers who have considerable equity in their homes, which is why you can only borrow up to 85% of your home’s value in most cases.
 If you don’t have a lot of home equity, you cannot qualify for a home equity loan.

 What to watch out for